-The magic number of times per year to apply Miloganite is, like many fertilizers, four times per year.
+The magic number of times per year to apply Milorganite is, like many fertilizers, four times per year.
 This will keep your lawn looking great the entire time it’s not in dormancy.

 Southern Warm-Season Grasses

-Like most grass, Zoysia, Bermuda, and St. Augustine will all benefit from a four times-a-year fertilization schedule.
+Like most warm season grass, Zoysia, Bermuda, and St. Augustine will all benefit from a four times-a-year fertilization schedule.

-Bahia and Centipedegrass, on the other hand, are better off with just two applications per year.
-In this case, you should apply Milorganite, with a broadcast spreader, in spring and summer only.
+Bahia and Centipede grass, on the other hand, are better off with just two applications per year.
+In this case, you should apply Milorganite, with a broadcast spreader, in spring — after the last frost disappears — and summer only.

-Applying Milorganite in the fall for these two kinds of grass could lead to winterkill or killing frost.
-Imagine after a long winter, you wake up and see dead patches destroying the look of your backyard.
+Imagine, after a long winter, when the last frost has melted, you wake up and see dead patches of discolored grass blades destroying the appearance of your backyard.
 A rude awakening if you ask me.

-A Schedule for Applying Milorganite on Warm-Season Grasses
+A Schedule for Applying Milorganite on Warm-Season Grass

-People who live in the south and have warm season grasses have a customized schedule for applying Milorganite.
+People who live in the south and have warm season grasses, have a customized schedule to fertilize lawn with Milorganite.
 Here are the dates of when to use Milorganite and get the most out of your fertilization schedule.

 - After dormancy (around Easter): 32 pounds per 2500 square feet.